 It’s Just Science

 Fertilizing is crucial for a healthy lawn.
-However, it is important to fertilize properly.
-While turf requires sixteen different nutrients in order to thrive, it requires these in different proportions.
-Throwing off the balance, even just slightly, can result in grass that is burned, yellow, or sparse or even result in water contamination.
+However, it is crucial to fertilize correctly.
+While turf requires sixteen different nutrients to thrive, it needs these in varying proportions.
+Throwing off the balance, even just slightly, can result in grass that is dried out, yellow, or sparse.

-Of the sixteen nutrients required for successful turf growth, nine of them are necessary in larger quantities and known as macronutrients: carbon, hydrogen, oxygen, nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.
-The first three make up as much as 95% of the composition of each blade of grass and are never deficient as they are derived from carbon dioxide and water.
+Of the sixteen nutrients required for successful turf growth, nine of them are necessary in larger quantities and are known as macronutrients: carbon, hydrogen, oxygen, nitrogen, phosphorus, potassium, calcium, magnesium, and sulfur.
+The first three makeup as much as 95% of the composition of each blade of grass and are never deficient as they are derived from carbon dioxide and water.

 The next three nutrients are considered primary nutrients.
 Nitrogen, phosphorus, and potassium do need to be replenished in turf periodically throughout the growing season.
 The last three nutrients are only necessary once in a while and can be applied either as fertilizer or lime.

 The remaining seven nutrients required for growing healthy grass are called micronutrients.
 These include copper, manganese, iron, zinc, boron, chlorine, and molybdenum and are only needed in tiny amounts and rarely supplied during fertilization.
 Iron can sometimes be used on grass to encourage a darker green without promoting additional growth.

 Each nutrient has a specific role in producing healthy and beautiful lawns.
 Nitrogen and phosphorus are required for many of the plant’s normal functions, whereas many of the rest are only responsible for inducing a few chemical reactions.
 In plain English, nitrogen and phosphorus are among the most crucial ingredients required for healthy turf.